MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

 Alternatively, you can manually add cases and activities to queues.
 More information: [Add a case to a queue](customer-service-hub-user-guide-case-queues-and-routing.md#add-a-case-to-a-queue)

-## Assign items to agents
+## Assign work items to agents

-Queues share cases or activities as a group until these are taken out of the queue or accepted by a customer service agent who assumes responsibility for handling them.
-Agents can pick the items for themselves, or a customer service manager can manually route these cases to the agents, or to other queues, users, and teams.
+Queues share cases or activities as a group until they're removed from the queue or accepted by a customer service agent who assumes responsibility for handling them.
+Agents can pick the work items for themselves, or a customer service manager can manually route these cases to the agents, or to other queues, users, and teams.

-To assign items in the queue to agents, select **Assign** after selecting one or more items in the queues grid.
+To assign work items in the queue to agents, select **Assign** after selecting one or more items in the queues grid.
 In the **Assign Queue** box, you can choose to assign to other users or teams.

 > [!Note]
 >